Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 Analysis should be detailed, short and frequent quotes with regular analysis of form and features Insightful = perceptive, conceptual + informed

 Majority of essays need to be 800-1000 words: Practise.
-Argument cannot be sustained in 2
+Argument cannot be sustained in 2-3 pages.
+This marking was done generously.
+Muscles need to be trained to write 3 hours straight

 # Resources:

 [Court Records and other useful stuff](https://salem.lib.virginia.edu/home.html)